spekulatius/PHPScraper/websites/examples/parse-csv-json-and-xml-files.md

 image: https://api.imageee.com/bold?text=PHP:%20Scrape%20Common%20File%20Types&bg_image=https://images.unsplash.com/photo-1542762933-ab3502717ce7
 ---

-# Scrape CSV-, XML-, and JSON
+# Scrape CSV, XML and JSON

 PHPScraper can process common plain file types such as `csv`, `json`, `xml` from strings or URLs for you.
 Most functionality described below works for all types.
 Special cases are noted.
 The following topics are covered: